A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Vasilenko Valery

 Any knowledge can be useful to us in practice.
-And knowing where the most painful points on the human body are located can even save your life and health in a certain situation, because you will know where it is better to hit an aggressive opponent or which areas of your body should be protected in the first place.
+And knowing where the most painful points on the human body are located can, in a certain situation, even save your life and health, because you will know where it is better to hit an aggressive enemy or which areas of your body should be protected first.
 So…

 Crown

-It is the most unprotected area in the upper part of the head.
-If a strong and sharp blow is applied to this zone, then a person may die.
+It is the most unprotected area at the top of the head.
+If a strong and sharp blow is applied to this zone, the person may die.

 Temple

-In detective stories, they often show how a person was pushed, he hit his temple against something - and died ...
-It's true, an artery of the brain membrane passes under the temple.
-A blow to this area can lead to a concussion, and this is fraught with both fainting and death.
+In detective stories they often show how a person was pushed, his temple hit something and he died...
+It’s true, an artery of the brain membrane passes under the temple.
+A blow to this area can cause a concussion, which can result in both fainting and death.

 Nose